-2009-2011 Together with neighbors, the public and experts, identify organisms of concern.
-Gather existing data on susceptibility of Park ecosystems.
-Carry out fieldwork to determine the extent of organisms.
+2013-2015 Together with neighbors, the public and experts, identify organisms of concern.
 Recommend that tree removal which is carried out as part of ecosystem restoration also focuses on removing pine beetle infested and susceptible trees.
 Work with the City and other agencies to develop an ecosystem-based forest management approach that would allow the retention of some mistletoe infested western larch.
-2012-2014 Develop educational materials about the roles of agents of change in the forest.
+2016-2018 Develop educational materials about the roles of agents of change in the forest.
 Assess the impacts of these organisms on the conservation and recreation goals to determine if intervention is necessary.
 Work with Park neighbors to address their concerns and determine if intervention is necessary in areas along Park boundaries.
 Take remedial action where necessary.